nitin-thotapalli/nitin-thotapalli/README.md

 ## Thotapalli Nitin

-Building and launching products for the past 3+ years across HRTech and FinTech, with a strong focus on analytics, strategy, and operations.
+I love ❤️ building and launching products for the past 3+ years across HRTech and FinTech, with a strong focus on analytics, strategy, and operations.
 I’m currently expanding my portfolio in **Operations Research (OR)** — combining optimization, decision science, and systems modeling to solve real-world problems in business, public systems, and product environments.

 ---